 1) Quickly send the invoice once your project is complete

-Lot of business owners or freelancers delay sending an invoice even after the product or service is delivered.
-Please do not commit such mistake.
+A lot of business owners or freelancers delay sending an invoice even after the product or service is delivered.
+Please do not commit such a mistake.
 They say, hit when the iron is hot.
 When billing is delayed, payment is also delayed, and in sometimes can be forgotten.
 This also gives your customer a chance to negotiate and settle the balance.

 So, bill your clients immediately, on the same day of delivery.